 Still Old-Fashioned?
 Shift to e-Fashion.

-When the covid-19 pandemic forced the entire world into lockdown, the fashion industry went into despair with the shutdown of stores, offices, factories, revealing an inconvenient truth: fashion is trapped in an old-fashioned business model.
+The fashion industry was shaken by the COVID19 shutdown, revealing an inconvenient truth: fashion is trapped in an old-fashioned business model.

-If you are a fashion designer, a buyer, or a production supply chain manager, I'm sure you almost freaked out when you saw the news with the warnings of a global quarantine that would make your job impossible or nearly impossible to be done.
+If you are a fashion designer, a buyer, or a production supply chain manager, I'm sure you were understandably concerned when you saw the news warnings of a global quarantine that would make your job impossible or nearly impossible.

-If we had asked fashion industry professionals what their worst nightmare would be, most likely no one would have even thought to answer "a global lockdown caused by a pandemic".
-However, it has happened.
-It is happening, in fact, and its effects on the industry are changing fashion with no turning back.
+If we had asked fashion industry professionals what their worst nightmare would be, most likely no one would have even thought to answer, "a global lockdown caused by a pandemic".
+However, it happened.
+It is still happening, in fact, and its effects on the industry are changing fashion with no turning back.

 Why old fashioned?

 Fashion is still stuck in the 20th century.
-The current business model has been standard since the globalization of the industry with the advent of ready-to-wear apparel and the crescent cult of fashion designers and luxury brands.
-Even with the developments in computation and robotics, fashion has not been able to follow the modernization and digitization that happened in other industries, remaining aligned with the wholesale and retail model that work based on predicted demand.
+The current business model has been the standard since the globalization of the industry with the advent of ready-to-wear apparel and the present cult of fashion designers and luxury brands.
+Even with new developments in computation and robotics, fashion has not been able to follow the modernization and digitization that happened in other industries, remaining aligned with the wholesale and retail model that work based on predicted demand.

-Revolutionary technologies such as 3D, artificial intelligence, and big data have been available for a long time, and have already been incorporated by automobiles and furniture industries, which are far ahead in their digital transformation, to automate production and enhance the product life cycle.
+Revolutionary technologies such as 3D, artificial intelligence, and big data have been available for years and have already been incorporated by automobiles and furniture industries, which are far ahead in their digital transformation, to automate production and enhance the product life cycle.
 Fashion, however, has been very reluctant to adopt digital technologies in its product development and manufacturing.

 But what is preventing fashion from embracing its digital transformation?
-First of all, there is a general fear that digital will enter the world of fashion and it will lose its artistic aura, where its value lies, and take jobs away from people.
-Second, most seniors fashion managers see investment in technology as an additional cost that will harm their revenue.
+First, there is a general fear that digital will enter the world of fashion and it will lose its artistic aura, where its value lies, and take jobs away from people.
+Second, most senior fashion managers see investment in technology as an additional cost that will harm their revenue.
 The mind of a senior fashion manager is set to think about cutting expenses and achieving the lowest production cost possible to maximize profit.

 Contradictorily, it is precisely this mindset and the current business model that is contributing to the decline of the value of fashion goods.
-While fashion items are essential, they are now secondary and wasteful, since they have become low-cost with the growth of fast fashion market.
-Up to 30 percent of what the industry produces are never sold, however, this loss, while the real threat to the profitability of brands and retailers, is rarely counted.
+While fashion items are essential, they are now secondary and wasteful since they have become low-cost with the growth of fast fashion market.
+Up to 30 percent of what the industry produces is never sold, however, this loss, which is the real threat to the profitability of brands and retailers, is rarely counted.

-In short, it is imperative that brands, suppliers and retailers recognize that it is a huge problem for everyone within the industry to have a business that accepts huge discounts for a third of its inventory and then has to deal with dead stock, raw materials and finished goods being destroyed.
+In short, it is imperative that brands, suppliers, and retailers recognize that it is a huge problem for everyone within the industry to have a business that accepts huge discounts for a third of its inventory and then must deal with dead stock, raw materials and finished goods being destroyed.
 It is an unsustainable business model from a social and economic standpoint.
+We’re not trying to be the bearer of bad news, we’re simply stating the facts.
+It’s time for a change.

 From product development digitization to e-Fashion

-Fashion’s product development is extremely slow and bureaucratic.
+Fashion’s product development process is extremely slow and bureaucratic, about as far from 21-century efficiency as you can imagine.
 On the design and production side, the industry is still based on physical sampling.
-The sample journey which is complex and comprehend many phases, can take many months until the product is ready to be manufactured.
+The sample journey, a complex process involving multiple steps, can take many months until the product is ready to be manufactured.

-In addition, the physical product development demands a huge amount of financial investment in raw material, labour, freight, taxes applied into the sampling and manufacturing of pieces that are sold at heavy discounts or often end up as deadstock, in landfills and sometimes are incinerated, harming the enviroment and brands' image and revenue.
+In addition, physical product development demands a huge amount of financial investment in raw material, labour, freight, taxes applied into the sampling and manufacturing of pieces that are sold at heavy discounts.
+What cannot be sold often ends up as deadstock, in landfills, and sometimes incinerated, harming the environment and brands' image and revenue.
+Needless to say, none of that is good.

-The mandatory quarantine brought many challenges for the industry that, first, saw in digital technology a tool to keep operating, but now starts to awaken for the potential of digital technology to address older and more problematic challenges.
+The mandatory quarantine brought many challenges for the industry that, first, saw in digital technology a tool to keep operating, but now has awakened to the potential of digital technology to address older and more problematic challenges.
+Nothing makes way for necessary changes quite like an emergency.

 Brands are still adopting 3D as a tool to help product development, like sketching, playing around with options, interacting with what’s feasible or not.
 However, 3D is much more powerful than that.